Introduction to PostgreSQL Architecture

 Shared memory refers to the memory reserved for transactional and another log catches.
-Shared memory consist of the following components:
+It consists of the following components:

-- We need to set some amount of memory to a database server for uses of shared buffers.
-The default value of shared buffers in 9.2 and the older version is 32 megabytes (32 MB) from 9.3 and the later default value of shared buffers is 128 megabytes (128 MB).
+- We need to set some amount of memory to a database server for the use of shared buffers.
+The default value of shared buffers in 9.2 and the older version is 32 megabytes (32 MB) from 9.3, and the later default value of shared buffers is 128 megabytes (128 MB).

-- If we have a dedicated server for PostgreSQL, reasonable starting to set shared buffers value is 25% of total memory.
+- For a dedicated server hosting PostgreSQL, a reasonable initial value to set for shared buffers is 25% of the total memory.
 The purpose of shared buffers is to minimize server DISK IO.

-- WAL buffers temporarily store changes in the database, which changes in the WAL buffers are written to the WAL file at a predetermined time.
-At the time of backup and recovery, WAL buffers and WAL files are very important to recover the data at some peak of time.
+- WAL buffers serve the purpose of temporarily storing changes in the database.
+The WAL buffers write the changes to the WAL file at a predetermined time.
+WAL buffers and WAL files are significant to recover the data at some peak of time during backup and recovery.

 - The minimum value of shared buffers is 32 KB.
-If we set this parameter as wal_buffers = -1 it will set based on shared_buffers.
+If we set this parameter as wal_buffers = -1, it will be set based on shared_buffers.

-- Set the specific memory to per client connections to be used by internal sort of operations and hash tables to writing data into temporary disk files.
+- To allocate a specific amount of memory per client connection for internal sort operations and hash tables used in writing data into temporary disk files.

-- The default value of work memory in 9.3 and the older version is 1 megabyte (1 MB) from 9.4 and later default value of work memory is 4 megabytes (4 MB).
+- The default value of work memory in 9.3 and the older version is 1 megabyte (1 MB) from 9.4, and the later default value of work memory is 4 megabytes (4 MB).

 Maintenance Work Memory

-- The default value of maintenance work memory in 9.3 and the older version is 16 megabytes (16 MB) from 9.4 and later default value of maintenance work memory is 64 megabytes (64 MB).
+- The default value of maintenance work memory in 9.3 and the older version is 16 megabytes (16 MB) from 9.4, and the later default value of maintenance work memory is 64 megabytes (64 MB).

 - It is safe to set maintenance work memory is large as compared to work memory.
-Larger settings will improve the performance of maintenance (VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, and ADD FOREIGN KEY, etc.) operations.
+Larger settings will improve maintenance performance (VACUUM, ANALYZE, ALTER TABLE, CREATE INDEX, and ADD FOREIGN KEY, etc.) operations.